Types of Drywall Damage and Drywall Repair

-The best method to use when repairing drywall depends on the type of damage you are trying to fix.
+There are a few different types of damage that can happen to drywall.
+Knowing what method to use when repairing damaged drywall depends a lot on the type of damage that occurred.
 Drywall repair can be broken down into the following categories:

 - Drywall Cracks

 - Drywall nicks, scratches, and dents